anynines/a9s-kubernetes-training/website/docs/docker/20-docker-basics.md

     docker container ls --all

-This will show you the container along with some meta data such as:
+This will show you the container along with some metadata such as:

     CONTAINER ID        IMAGE                             COMMAND                  CREATED             STATUS                      PORTS               NAMES
     47e4a58fbf81        busybox                           "printf 'Hello World…"   2 minutes ago       Exited (0) 2 minutes ago                        hopeful_hoover

 ## Starting and Stopping Containers With a Port Mapping

-In case the process to start within the container opens a port, the container port may interfere with a daemon running on your local computer.
+In case a process within the container opens a port, the container port may interfere with a daemon running on your local computer.
 For this reason a port mapping is required that maps the container port to a vacant port on your machine:

     docker container run -p 8081:8080 fischerjulian/smpl-go-web:1.0.0

 This will map the port `8080`of the container to the port `8081`.
 Open your browser and navigate to `http://localhost:8081`.
 You should see a simple web app.

-As this container starts a long running process, the container will not automatically terminate:
+As this container starts a long-running process, the container will not automatically terminate:

     docker container ls